GhHiva/RAG/README.md

 # RAG

-* Generative AI models can only generate responses based on the data that they have been trained on!
+* `Generative AI models` can only generate responses based on the data that they have been trained on!
 It means, they do not have the access to the external and uptodate data.

-* Retrival Augmented Generation (RAG) is a framework that helps to improve the model output accuracy by combining retrival relevant data from the external sources in real time.
+* `Retrival Augmented Generation (RAG)` is a framework that helps to improve the model output accuracy by combining retrival relevant data from the external sources in real time.

-* Generative AI platforms: Hugging Face, Google Vertex AI, OpenAI, LangChain, and more.
+* `Generative AI platforms`: Hugging Face, Google Vertex AI, OpenAI, LangChain, and more.
-* RAG frameworks: Pinecone, Chroma, Activeloop, LIamaIndex, and so on.
+* `RAG frameworks`: Pinecone, Chroma, Activeloop, LIamaIndex, and so on.